JoyMitra/apps-4-vet-med/bse-a4vm/iphone/README.md

 7) At this point you are good to go.
 You click the "Play" button and the application will built and run on your selected device.

-8) If you would like to run the tests in the project, click on _Project -> Test_ from the top menu
+8) If you would like to run the tests in the project, click on _Product -> Test_ from the top menu

 9) If you would like to run individual tests, then
   - Click in the down arrow beside _BSE_ entry (with blue icon) in left pane of Xcode to expand it.
 Now click on _BSEUITests_ and then click on _BSEUITests.swift_ to open it in Xcode.